 Retailers are surveyed by claim center staff.
-Surveys are processed and results tabulated by the University of Texas' (UT's) Organizational Excellence Group, which provides results to the Lottery's Research section.
-The resulting data are compiled and maintained by the Lottery's Research Coordinator.
+Surveys are processed and results tabulated by the University of Texas' (UT's) Organizational Excellence Group, which provides results to the Lottery's Retailer Services Department.
+The resulting data are compiled and maintained by Retailer Services.
+Method of Calculation:

 All survey responses are noted by the claim center staff conducting the interviews, the results are tabulated by UT, and UT generates a report of results.
 The percentage is calculated by taking the number of retailers rating the Texas Lottery's services as either "Good" or "Excellent" divided by the total number of retailers responding to the question regarding overall rating of Texas Lottery services.
 Responses for "Uncertain" are not included in the tabulation.

+Data Limitations:

-The percentage is based on voluntary self-reported data.
+The survey process is voluntary for the retailers.

+Calculation Type: Non-cumulative

+New Measure: Revised

+Outcome Measure A.1.b: Per Capita Net Lottery Sales

+Short Definition:

+This measure reflects the per capita annual Lottery net ticket sales, which is adjusted for returned tickets, stolen tickets, ticket corrections and promotional ticket credits.

+Purpose/Importance

+This measure is important because it relates changes in annual Lottery ticket sales to changes in total state population.

+Source/Collection of Data: